Murrumbeena, Victoria

 Murrumbeena is a small and highly coveted suburban area with extensive parklands and a rich artistic heritage.

-It has multiple commercial zones featuring services and cafes, including: Murrumbeena Village, nearby the train station; Poath Road; North Road; and Murrumbeena Road nearby the Beauville Estate and Duncan McKinnon Reserve.
+It has multiple commercial zones featuring services and cafes, including Murrumbeena Village, near the train station; Poath Road; North Road; and Murrumbeena Road, near the Beauville Estate and Duncan McKinnon Reserve.

 Toponymy

-The name "Murrumbeena" derives from the Aboriginal word "mirambena.”
+The name "Murrumbeena" derives from the Aboriginal word "mirambena."
 It may have meant "land of frogs", "moss growing on decayed wood" or it may be a derivative from the name of an Aboriginal elder.
 The evidence for any of these etymologies is uncertain.
-The name was officially adopted when the railway station opened in 1879.
+The name was officially adopted when the Murrumbeena railway station opened in 1879.

 History

 The Boon Wurrung, the Indigenous Australians of the Kulin Nation, are recognised as the traditional owners of the land now known as Murrumbeena.

+A more in-depth look at Murrumbeena’s history and historic photos can be found at Glen Eira Historical Society's Victorian Collections page and at Murrumbeena 3163.